 Don’t Get Carried Away With Description

-Description is the enemy of action.
-And it’s not good for pacing, either.
+The description is the enemy of action; it’s not good for pacing, either.
 Describing every physical detail of your characters and the world in which they live is a huge mistake.
-It slows action to a grinding halt.
+It slows the action to a grinding halt.

 As I mentioned earlier, the first few pages of your novel should be engaging.
 It’s not necessary for the reader to have a complete image of the characters or their world.
 Fuzzy is okay.

 Here are a few additional resources to help you create a winning novel.

 - Everything You Need to Know About Writing Endings

 - Use These 5 Tips to Create a Backstory